Spectrally-truncated kernel ridge regression and its free lunch: Preliminaries

 \subsection{Identifiability}

 Let us first observe that $\fs$ in~\eqref{eq:mod:1} is not (statistically) identifiable.
-That is, there are multiple functions $\fs$ (in fact infinitely many if $\Hil$ is infinite dimensional) for which the vector $(y_i)$ has the exact same distribution.
+That is, there are multiple functions $\fs$ (in fact, infinitely many if $\Hil$ is infinite-dimensional) for which the vector $(y_i)$ has the exact same distribution.
 To see this, let

-Let $f_{\oms}$ be the projection of $\fs$ onto $\Lc_X$.
+and let $f_{\oms}$ be the projection of $\fs$ onto $\Lc_X$.
 (It is always possible to choose at least one such $\oms$ by the definition of projection and since $\Lc_X$ is a closed subspace of $\Hil$.)
 Given observations $(y_i)$, we can only hope to recover the following equivalence class:

 where the last line follows since $\fs - \foms \in \Lc_X^\perp$ by the property of orthogonal projection (and can be absorbed into $g$).